E-Resource Center: John Jay College of Criminal Justice: City University of NY

 I have NNES students who complain that they are overwhelmed by the material they need to review for the final exam.
 What can I do to ease their workload?

-Answer: Too much reading in too short a time can challenge NNES studentsœ reading skills.
-They often have difficulty distinguishing significant from less significant information and they might end up focusing on every little detail.
-This is enough to leave anyone anxious and frustrated.
+Answer: Too much reading in too short a time can challenge NNES students’ reading skills.
+They often have difficulty distinguishing significant from less significant information, and they might end up focusing on every minor detail.
+This would make anyone feel anxious and frustrated.
 To help NNES students overcome difficulties with studying for the final exam:

 • Start giving regular quizzes that cover material from one lecture to the next as early in the semester as possible.
 This will make students space out their learning instead of cramming it all in the last minute.

 • Hold a review session before the final exam.
-You can go over samples of answers to the kind of questions that will be on the exam; or you can have students take a mock exam and then discuss their answers.
-NNES students will feel less anxious if they form an idea about what kind of examination to expect and what qualifies as good answers.
+You can go over samples of answers to the kind of questions that will be on the exam or give students a mock exam and then discuss their answers.
+NNES students will feel less anxious if they can form an idea about what kind of examination to expect and what qualifies as good answers.

-• Encourage students to form small study groups and have them answer exam-like questions.
-Study groups have been proved effective with NNES students who are more likely to address their difficulties with the material in a small-group setting.
+• Encourage students to form small study groups and assign them exam-like questions to answer.
+Study groups have proved effective with NNES students, who are more likely to address their difficulties with the material in a small-group setting.

 Back to the Top